Tihi321/evulpo-quiz/README.md

 All assets can be seen on assets page

+## Node backend

+Added backend to fetch data and to check answers, users do not know what is correct answer, server also provides place for admin.

 ## Start

-There are 3 routes on local host, server starts express server on port 7894, which contans hall of fame, all players that played, and assets page.
-Also starts socketio server on 4567.
-Client start react quiz webapp on port 3000
+There are 3 servers/ports on localhost, express server on port 7894 for hall of fame and assets page.
+Idea is to have admin page that can check results of players.
+Socket server on 4567.
+Client server on port 3000

 ```
   yarn